csm123/sharepoint-javascript-helpers/readme.md

 # SharePoint JavaScript Helpers

-SharePoint JavaScript Helpers (SJH) makes it easier to work with the SharePoint API through JavaScript.
+SharePoint JavaScript Helpers (SJH) makes it easier to work with SharePoint lists through JavaScript.

 SJH returns standard JavaScript objects, not SharePoint enumerators or other exotic creatures, so it's easy to incorporate into your code.